-KNEC released the final copy of the revised 2020 – 2021 KCSE examination timetable for form 4 candidates sitting for their KCSE exams in 2021.
-In the new and final KCSE timetable, students will do their rehearsals on Thursday 25th, March 2021.
+KNEC has released the 2021 KCSE examination timetable for form 4 candidates sitting for their KCSE exams in 2022.
+In the released KCSE timetable, students will do their rehearsals on Friday,11th March 2022.

 From the timetable, here are some instructions and guidelines directed to supervisors, invigilators, teachers, and candidates: